 Another helpful strategy for overcoming guilt and shame is to talk about your feelings with a trusted friend or family member.
 This can be difficult to do, but it’s important to remember that you are not alone in your struggle.
 Talking about your feelings will help you to understand them better and make them more manageable.
 Additionally, your friend or family member can provide support and guidance as you work through your feelings of guilt or shame.
 Sober support systems are there to lean on in times of self-doubt, so lean on the people who love and care for you by sharing your feelings of shame and guilt.

-Finally, it’s important to practice self-compassion in recovery.
+Finally, it’s important to practice self-acceptance and compassion in recovery.
 Beating yourself up will only make things worse.
 Instead of dwelling on your mistakes, focus on the positive things in your life.
 Forgive yourself for your mistakes and know that everyone makes them.
 Remember that you are only human and that you deserve compassion and understanding, just like everyone else does.

 Reach Out